conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

    > [!NOTE]
    > If Visual Studio 2017 is already installed, you can view and modify workloads by running the Visual Studio Installer.

-### Download the Project
+### Download the project

 This project is located in the [AzureSamples-Unity repo](https://aka.ms/azsamples-unity) on GitHub.
 On the GitHub site, click the **Clone or download** button to get a copy of the code to work with.

 ## Project Walkthrough

-This is a large project, so we will explore the important parts that demonstrate how to use Easy Tables with the experimental Mobile Apps SDK.
+This is a large project, so we will explore the important parts that demonstrate how to use Easy Tables with Unity.

-### Unity Scripting Runtime
+### Unity scripting runtime

 The Azure Mobile Client SDK and its dependencies require the .NET 4.6 runtime.
-You'll find that this is set in the project settings.
+This is set in the project settings.

 1. From the Unity **Edit** menu, choose **Project Settings > Player**.

 1. The Player Settings opens in the Unity Inspector window.
 Under the **Configuration** heading in the **Other Settings** section, click the **Scripting Runtime Version** dropdown and select **Experimental (.NET 4.6 Equivalent)**.
 This will prompt a dialog asking to restart Unity.
 Select **Restart**.

    ![Select .NET 4.6](media/vstu_azure-prepare-dev-environment-image6.png)

-### Import the Mobile Apps SDK

-The game uses an experimental Mobile Apps SDK.
-To learn more about the SDK, known issues, and supported platforms, please see its corresponding article on [The Sandbox](https://aka.ms/azmobileappsgamedev).

 ## CrashInfo and HighScoreInfo classes